-- P. Title Services claims that, on more than one occasions, employees of the Auditor's office said that the batches in question had been discarded.
+- multiple checks that did not contain a dollar-for-dollar breakdown of the funds received by the Auditor.
+Pearcy testimony; Leugers testimony. - P. Title Services claims that, on more than one occasions, employees of the Auditor's office said that the batches in question had been discarded.
 Schmitz testimony; Leugers testimony; Pet'r Ex.
 G. - 22.
 The Respondent presented the following evidence and argument in support of its position: - A. The Auditor's office is responsible for processing applications for homestead credits and mortgage deductions.
 If a homeowner does not file an application, the Auditor has no duty to apply the homestead credit or mortgage deduction to the homeowner's property.
 Poulakidas argument. - B. Anne Hall, who was one of the employees responsible for handling mortgage deduction and homestead credit applications for the Auditor during the time period relevant to this appeal, testified that she would file stamp both the top and bottom portions of those applications when they were filed.
 Hall testimony.
 Thus, both the Auditor and the homeowner would have something in their records to show that an application had been filed.
 Hall testimony. - C. The Auditor's office does not throw away either processed applications or unprocessed applications.
 Hall testimony; Thompson testimony.
 During the relevant period of September and October of 1999, the Auditor's office did not throw away receipts associated with any homestead credit or mortgage deduction application filed by Title Services.
 Hall testimony. - D. At some point in 1999, Laura Nelson, an employee of the Auditor's office, discarded receipts from processed applications filed by a different title company.
 Hall testimony.
-Nelson did so only after the Auditor's office made numerous attempts to contact that company to pick-up the receipts.
+Nelson did so only after the Auditor's office made numerous attempts to contact that company pick-up to the receipts.
 Id.; Thompson testimony.
 Nelson discarded the receipts after a period of months had passed.
 Id. - 23.
 The sole issue before the Board is whether Title Services actually filed an application for a mortgage deduction on behalf of the Petitioners.